borjanob/ai-chess/README.md

 # AI - Chess
 Repository for training AI agents to play chess using reinforcement learning and Tensorflow.
 Agents are trained on the chess env from pettingzoo.
-DQN, DDQN and Dueling DQN agents are available
+DQN, DDQN, Dueling DQN and PPO agents are available and ready for use